Chapter Three: Residence

 "I've noticed."

-Mateo smiled, the smaller one again, not the useful one.
-"You'll be fine," he said, which was not quite a reassurance and not quite a prediction.
-He turned off toward his room and left Julian in the corridor.
+He did not comment.
+He only said, after a beat, "You'll be fine," which was not quite a reassurance and not quite a prediction.
+He turned off toward their room and left Julian in the corridor.

 * * *

-Somewhere in Neurovia's network, his words from tonight were being stored.
-The pauses between them, the inflections, the moment before he looked up.
-Each one a data point in whatever architecture they were building of him.
+Somewhere in Neurovia's network, his words from tonight were being stored: the pauses between them, the inflections, the moment before he looked up.
+Each one a data point in whatever architecture they were building around him.
 He knew this.
 He'd known it when he spoke.

-He turned the question Mateo had raised over in his mind.
+He turned Mateo's question over.
 If it optimizes every decision, at what point does choosing stop being something I'm doing?
 He had no answer.
-Maybe that was the point: to document who they were before they knew, creating a baseline against which their transformations could be measured.
+Maybe that was the point — to document who they were before they knew what was coming, a baseline against which transformation could be measured.

 He closed his eyes and listened to the ventilation turning its forty-three seconds, and waited for the relay click at seventeen, and found them both exactly where they'd always been.